 The estimated coefficient is on the contrary positive.
 Poor household heads spend 1,027 cedis more in actual annual household expenditure on education.
 The conditional marginal effect is determined at the 1 percent statistical significance level and the estimate suggests that poor households also value their household receiving education and are willing to spend more on their actual education in a year.
 The graph of the conditional marginal effects is presented in Figure 1.

+Fig. 1……………………………………….?

 5. CONCLUSION